ericmjl/bayesian-measurement-paper/paper.md

 $$ f_{s} = \frac{\mu_{s}}{\mu_{pc}} $$

-Likewise, the Z- and Z'-factors and their distributional uncertainty may be computed using the formula provided by Zhang et. al. [@Zhang:1999fr]:
+Z- and Z'-factors are used for assay evaluation and sample hit identification.
+With the posterior distribution of estimated fold changes and their variance, the Z- and Z'-factors and their distributional uncertainty may be computed using the formula below [@Zhang:1999fr]:

 $$ Z = 1 - \frac{3\sigma_{s} + 3\sigma_{b}}{|\mu_{s} - \mu_{b}|} $$